 Which processes are consuming the most memory at any given time

 Ways to prevent critical resources from being overburdened when they are needed by other processes

 How to appropriately size the heap without impacting performance

 Choosing your inputs can go a long way to preventing mistakes based on false assumptions.
 Returning to the Java example, suppose you’re concerned about how to size your memory heap.
 You’re going back and forth about whether to go for a larger heap or a smaller one.
 Your primary worry is that if the garbage collection process results in inordinately large pauses, the end user’s experience will be negatively impacted.
 (Garbage collection refers to when the system does an audit of memory that’s not being used and then reallocates it to processes that need it.)

 But how do you know that’s the case with your specific setup?
 Without telemetry, you don’t.
 True, you can test it out using trial and error, but that may consume valuable time.
-By taking telemetric data about the amount of heap being used, you can run your processes using different usage scenarios, record the data sent back through your telemetric system, and analyze the results.
-In this way, you can make an informed decision.
+By taking telemetry data about the amount of heap being used, you can run your processes using different usage scenarios, record the data sent back through your telemetry system, and analyze the results.
+In this way you can make an informed decision.